 Ready for this recipe?
 Are you sure?
 It’s so super difficult and I don’t want to be held responsible for any injuries sustained in the making of this recipe.
 I don’t know if it will work with pasteurized milk without purchasing a culture.
 I’ve never tried or been interested in doing so since I can buy pasteurized cultured buttermilk even more easily than I could make it simply by taking two steps beyond the gallon milk jugs, reaching to the top shelf (not always easy when I’m 5’0″ on a good day), grasp the carton, pivot, and place in the cart.

 Recipe One Using Cultured Buttermilk from the Store

 - Get a jar of raw milk from the refrigerator.
 A pint will suffice unless you’d like to make a mesophilic starter for cheese making, then I’d use an entire half gallon.

 - Add ½ cup of cultured buttermilk per quart of plain buttermilk or raw milk.

 - Shake it very thoroughly and then set it in a warm place.

 - Wait 24 hours.
 By now it should be thickened to about the consistency of yogurt.
 If not, wait until it is.
 It could take another day or two.
 (If it doesn’t thicken up in 24 hours try increasing the ratio of cultured buttermilk next time.)

-Method Two Using a Buttermilk Culture Packet
+Recipe Two Using a Buttermilk Culture Packet

 - Warm your raw milk or buttermilk to about 86 degrees.
 Sprinkle the contents of the culture packet into the warm milk.